Kimberly-Marcelin-Nathan/Analyzing_The_Impact_of_Social_Media_Marketing_on_Sales_of_Yamaha_Music_Waves_Montage_8_Synthesizer/README.md

 # Analyzing_The_Impact_of_Social_Media_Marketing_on_Sales_of_Yamaha_Music_Waves_Montage_8_Synthesizer

-This is a Supervised ML Project!
+This is a Supervised ML Project which uses various algorithms like KNN, SVM, DECISION TREE, NAIVES BAYES, RANDOM FOREST & LOGISTIC REGRESSION to analyze our case!
+And lastly we compare all these models to find out which one performs better and drive our conclusion out of it!!